rl337/singularity/README.md

 ## structure

 The singularity project will be divided into "types" which represent different stages of development.
+### Type-A: human crafted
 The first will be "Type-A" which will be written primarily in python and represent a prototyping step.
+The goal here is to quickly develop and prototype ideas around multiple small models workting together.
+It will use third party libraries and integrate with services like huggingface.

+### Type-B: Hybrid standalone
 Type-B will take the core findings from Type-A and re-implement both the training and runtime in Rust.
-Here, the goal will be to run in as small a footprint as possible; likely embedded systems.
+The code here will be completely standalone, not requiring any third party libraries.
+Code here will be a mix of human and AI generated and will explore what the project structure necessary for AI generated code to be commited and evaluated.

+### Type-C: Generated Autonomously
+Type-C will be untouched by human hands and be completely created and maintained autonomously.
+Likely it will take the overall structure of the Type-B codebase but be structured in a way that can be understood, updated, and maintained by an autonomous agent.

 ## Text Processing